FinallyHomeAgents/northsidegta-site/public/content/insights/why-we-built-northside-gta/index.md

 ---
-title: "Why We Built NorthSide GTA — and What It Means for Home Buyers"
+title: Why We Built NorthSide GTA — and What It Means for Home Buyers
-slug: "why-we-built-northside-gta"
+slug: why-we-built-northside-gta
-publishDate: "2025-10-28T15:52:00-04:00"
+publishDate: 2025-10-28T15:52:00-04:00
-author: "Landon Mulhall & Matthew Mulhall"
+author: Landon Mulhall & Matthew Mulhall
-excerpt: "We created NorthSide GTA to help home buyers see what life north of Toronto is really like.
-Discover how towns like Uxbridge, Stouffville, Aurora, and Georgina offer more space, more value, and stronger community while staying closer to the city than most people think."
+excerpt: We created NorthSide GTA to help home buyers see what life north of Toronto is really like.
+Discover how towns like Uxbridge, Stouffville, Aurora, and Georgina offer more space, more value, and stronger community while staying closer to the city than most people think.
 tags:
+  - northside gta
+  - homes north of toronto
+  - york region real estate
+  - durham region homes
+  - aurora real estate
+  - uxbridge homes for sale
+  - stouffville homes
+  - finally home agents
+  - matthew mulhall
-  - "northside gta"
+  - landon mulhall
-featureImage: "/uploads/insights/sample-hero.png"
+featureImage: /uploads/insights/sample-hero.png
-featureImageAlt: "Aerial view of the NorthSide GTA with morning sunlight"
+featureImageAlt: Aerial view of the NorthSide GTA with morning sunlight
 seo:
-  title: "Why We Built NorthSide GTA — and What It Means for Home Buyers | NorthSide GTA"
+  title: Why We Built NorthSide GTA — and What It Means for Home Buyers |
+    NorthSide GTA
-  description: "We created NorthSide GTA to help home buyers see what life north of Toronto is really like.
-Discover how towns like Uxbridge, Stouffville, Aurora, and Georgina offer more space, more value, and stronger community while staying closer to the city than most people think."
+  description: We created NorthSide GTA to help home buyers see what life north of
+    Toronto is really like.
+Discover how towns like Uxbridge, Stouffville, Aurora, and Georgina offer more space, more value, and stronger community while staying closer to the city than most people think.
-  ogImage: "/uploads/insights/sample-hero.png"
+  ogImage: /uploads/insights/sample-hero.png
 ---
 **Why We Built NorthSide GTA and What It Means for Home Buyers**